MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-network-isolation-configurations.md

 - __Cost implications with Azure Firewall and FQDN rules__: An Azure Firewall is provisioned on behalf of the user only when a user-defined FQDN outbound rule is created.
 The Azure Firewall is the Standard SKU Firewall and incurs costs that are added to your billing.
 For more information, visit [Azure Firewall pricing](https://azure.microsoft.com/pricing/details/azure-firewall).
 - __Logging and monitoring of managed virtual network NOT supported__: The managed virtual network doesn't support virtual network flow, NSG flow, or Firewall logs.
 This limitation is because the managed virtual network is deployed in a Microsoft tenant and can't be sent to your subscription.
 - __Access to non-Azure, non-HTTP/S resources isn't supported__: The managed virtual network doesn't allow for access to non-Azure, non-HTTP/S resources.
-To access HTTP/S resources on-premises, private support through Azure Application Gateway is supported.
-For more information on Application Gateway set-up for on-premises access, visit [Configure Outbound Access to non-Azure Resources].

 ## Related content